10 Windows Settings to Turn Off to Make Your PC Faster (Windows 11/10)

 How to turn them off

-4. Turn Off any app you don’t need at startup.
+3. Switch Off anything you don’t need immediately at sign-in

-👍 Tip: If you don’t recognize an app, search its name first instead of disabling it blindly.
+👍 Tip: If you don’t recognize an app name, search it once before disabling.

-2. Apps running in the background for no reason
+2. Apps running in the background when you’re not using them

 What it is